ESD Resource Database

 - Resource type (lesson plan, children's literature, video, outdoor activity)

-We are proud to announce our partnership with OTIP for their generous support towards our Resources for Rethinking (R4R) demonstration workshops.
-R4R workshops provide teachers with access to curriculum-matched teaching resources including lesson plans, children’s literature, videos and outdoor activities that integrate environmental, social and economic spheres through interdisciplinary and action-oriented learning.
-To request a 20-minute workshop or webinar please email Joanne at email@example.com.
+Through the generous support of OTIP and The Co-operators, we are offering Resources for Rethinking (R4R) demonstration workshops.
+R4R workshops show teachers how to access and utilize our databse of curriculum-matched teaching resources including lesson plans, children’s literature, videos and outdoor activities that integrate environmental, social and economic spheres through interdisciplinary and action-oriented learning.

 Resources are reviewed by the people best equipped to judge the value of an educational resource: teachers!
 The rigorous review process was developed in collaboration with teachers from across Canada.
 To be included in the database resources must meet stringent sustainability and pedagogical criteria recommended in the research on teaching and learning.